What is Trieste Contemporanea International Design Contest?

 The panel of judges consists of international experts and representatives from the Central European Initiative and Trieste Contemporanea.

-The Trieste Contemporanea website will publish the names of the members of the jury 22 October 2021 and its decisions by the 20 December 2021.
+The Trieste Contemporanea website will publish the names of the members of the jury 22 October 2021 and its decisions by March 2022.

 The judges’ evaluations are unquestionable.